YueLi-0816/test/omnibrowser_local_deployment_manual.md

   └── paga
 ```
 ## 4.2 introduction of the API
-The PyMongo distribution contains tools for interacting with MongoDB database from Python.We build an API with the help of PyMongo to write data into the MongoDB and get data from the MongoDB.
+The PyMongo distribution contains tools for interacting with MongoDB database from Python.We build an API with the help of PyMongo to write data into the MongoDB and get data from the MongoDB.The input and output data both have the fixed format.All of the collections are independent of each other.So you can just pass the function if you do not have the existing data or the calculation results.

 ## 4.3 central class

 class  database_API.DatabaseAPI(target_db)

-   Parameters :  target_db(str) - Name of the datases
+   Parameters :  target_db(str) - Name of the datasets